 I believe it is appropriate to assess and collect fees from the CCS developer to finance the cost of long-term stewardship.
-In my view, the language proposed by Senate Bill 1013 should be clarified to ensure that the amount of fees collected is not arbitrary or based on a fixed rate for all sites.
+In my view, the language proposed by Senate Bill 699 should be clarified to ensure that the amount of fees collected is not arbitrary or based on a fixed rate for all sites.
 Establishing a blanket fixed fee to be paid by all CCS developers regardless of their individual site characteristics, operational methods and potential for consequences results in an inefficient use of available resources which otherwise could be invested for productive economic purposes.
-From a financial perspective, establishing a fixed rate that is paid by all CCS developers results in some developers paying more, and others less, than their fair share, because of differences in site attributes.
+From a financial perspective, establishing a fixed rate of financial assurance that is paid by all CCS developers results in some developers paying more, and others less, than their fair share, because of differences in site attributes.
 Further, without strong oversight regarding site selection and fund management, and a clear process by which the amount of fees collected are periodically evaluated against the risk profiles of pooled sites, there is no reason to believe that the amount of funds collected will map to the actual financial resources needed to address long-term care expenses and delimited compensatory damages.

-If the intent of Senate Bill 1013 is to ensure a fee structure whereby the CCS developer pays a risk-adjusted, site-specific fee, then additional clarifying language in the section of the Bill that addresses the criteria for determining the amount of the fee to be collected is necessary.
+If the intent of Senate Bill 699 is to ensure a fee structure whereby the CCS developer pays a risk-adjusted, site-specific fee, then additional clarifying language in the section of the Bill that addresses the criteria for determining the amount of the fee to be collected is prudent.
 In my opinion, this fee should be based on the Net Present Value of the future expected losses for each individual demonstration project.
-Probable loss scenarios can be derived from each project's site characterization and risk assessment plans.
-These analyses provide an indication of 'how bad it could get' if an adverse event related to a CCS project were to occur, as well as a measure of the amount of damages that might be required for remediation and to compensate for harm or injury.
+Specifically, damages associated with CCS projects are a function of location and plant design (including fuel source and technology), and therefore probable loss scenarios can be derived from each project's site characterization and risk assessment plans.
+These analyses provide an indication of 'how bad it could get' if an adverse event related to a CCS project were to occur, as well as a measure of the expected amount of funds required for remediation and to compensate for harm or injury, taking into account the probability of an event arising.